-Broad crested wear are reinforced structures that can usually be constructed by reinforced concrete and which may typically be across the width of the channel.
+Broad crested wear is reinforced structures that can usually be constructed by reinforced concrete which may typically be across the width of the channel.

-They are used to measure the discharge of rivers and for this purpose they have comparatively sharp sharps.
+They are used to measure the discharge of rivers hence they have comparatively sharp sharps.

 A weir with a sharp upstream corner or edge like a waterfall from a crest is a sharp crested wear.

-Sharp-crested weirs are classified according to the shape of the rectangular opening, such as rectangular weeds, triangular or V-notched weirs, trapezoidal weirs and parabolic weirs.
+Sharp-crested weirs are classified according to the shape of the rectangular opening, such as rectangular weirs, triangular or V-notched weirs, trapezoidal weirs and parabolic weirs.

 Weirs that are not sharp-crested are classified according to the size of their cross-sections such as broad-cradled weirs, triangular weirs, and trapezoidal weirs.

-They are versatile structures and it may be modified for many purposes.
+It uses a trapezoidal-shaped wear geometry to increase weir length, they are versatile structures and they may be modified for many purposes.

-For accurate flow measurements over a variety of flow rates, compound, wier combines two or extra varieties, sometimes V-notch with a rectangular weir.
+For accurate flow measurements over a variety of flow rates combine two or extra varieties, sometimes V-notch with a rectangular weir.

-These weeds are not intended to measure more than 35% of the open channel flow capacity of the pipe.
+These weirs are not intended to measure more than 35% of the open channel flow capacity of the pipe.

 Advantages of Weirs:

-- The bed level of the canal may be higher than the current water level of the river.
-In such cases, weir is built across the river to raise the water level.
+- The bed level of the canal may be higher than the current water level of the river, weir is built across the river to raise the water level.